 3. Bryan Cameron Impact Scholarship

-The Bryan Cameron Education Foundation initiated the Impact Scholarship to cover full tuition up to $50,000 per year for meritorious high school seniors who have maintained a minimum unweighted GPA of 3.7.
-One-fourth of funds are reserved for students pursuing public service careers, including education, government, healthcare, and military.
-Eligible applicants must be U.S. citizens, matriculate full-time for a bachelor’s degree, demonstrate strong work ethic, and participate in civic-minded activities.
+The Bryan Cameron Education Foundation offers the Impact Scholarship.
+It covers full tuition up to $50,000 per year.
+It’s for meritorious high school seniors pursuing higher education who have maintained a minimum unweighted 3.7 GPA.
+A quarter of the funds are reserved for high school seniors intending to pursue public service careers.
+Eligible careers include education, government, healthcare, and the military.
+Applicants must be U.S. citizens.
+They must be enrolled in an undergraduate degree program full time.
+They should demonstrate a strong work ethic.
+They should also participate in civic-minded activities.

 Contact